siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 Other machine configurations may be set up to run differently, including not homing all axes, or setting an axis to an arbitrary coordinate location (see G28.3).

-In high-end machines there is no homing cycle as machine zero is set at the factory and does not need to be set by the end user.
+In high-end CNC machines there is often no user-accessible homing cycle as machine zero is set at the factory and does not need to be set by the end user.
 See [Peter Smid's CNC Programming Handbook, version 2](http://books.google.com/books?id=JNnQ8r5merMC&lpg=PA444&ots=PYOFKP-WtL&dq=Smid%20version3&pg=PA447#v=onepage&q=Smid%20version3&f=false) for details.

 TinyG's homing cycle is modeled after [LinuxCNC](http://www.linuxcnc.org/docs/html/config/ini_homing.html).
 There are differences, so please rely on the TinyG documentation for setup.